BD2KGenomics/hgvm-builder/README.md

 1. Start with a GRC assembly, like ftp://ftp.ncbi.nlm.nih.gov/genomes/all/GCA_000001405.24_GRCh38.p9/GCA_000001405.24_GRCh38.p9_assembly_structure/

-2. Break out top-level contigs (chromosomes and unplaced scaffolds) and construct them into graphs, along with applicable VCFs, using vg

-3. Merge these graphs together and index them

-4. Align and merge in alt locus sequences, fix and novel patches and other full-length assemblies.
+2. Build it into a HAL-fromat graph with Cactus

+3. Convert the graph into vg format

+4. Add variation to the graph from one or more VCF files

+5. Index the graph for alignment and variant calling

-5. Align, call, and integrate collections of short read data
+6. Align, call, and integrate collections of short read data

 ## Data Sources

 Data from a variety of sources will be combined to build the HGVM.

-### Sprint 1
+### HGVM 0.1 Alpha

 For the first pass, only two data sources will be incorporated.

-- [ ] The GRCh38 assembly, including alt loci and novel and fix patches.
+- [ ] The GRCh38 assembly, including alt loci

+- [ ] The 1000 Genomes Project small variant VCFs

-- [ ] The 1000 Genomes Project lifted-over VCFs
+- [ ] The 1000 Genomes Project structural variant VCFs

 ### Subsequent Sprints

 Once the basic infrastructure for building a graph, the following data sources will be added.

+- [ ] GRCh38 novel and fix patches

 - [ ] The Simons Genome Diversity Project